SMSpp-Project/LagrangianDualSolver/README.md

   "external" Variable, i.e., a Variable that does not belong to the sub-Block (or any of its sub-Block, recurively)

+- all the Constraint in (B) are "linear constraint", i.e., FRowConstraint with a LinearFunction inside.
+Note that OneVarConstraint are "linear constraint" as well, but since they only concern one variable they cannot be "linking constraints".
+Although it may in principle be that one may want to deal with them in a Lagrangian fashion, in most of the cases including them in the subproblem is better, and therefore LagrangianDualSolver currently do not support them (although this may change later if a serious use case arises)

-- each sub-Block may never make any assumption on which type (B) is or make any reference to any of its data
+- each sub-Block may never make any assumption on which type (B) is or make any direct reference to any of its data

-The reason for the last requirement is that LagrangianDualSolver "cheats" on (B): it stealthily constructs a new Block corresponding to its Lagrangian Dual, physically moving the sub-Block of (B) inside it while not changing the pointers in (B).
+The reason for the last requirement is that LagrangianDualSolver "cheats" on (B): it stealthily constructs a new Block corresponding to its Lagrangian Dual, "physically moving" the sub-Block of (B) inside it while not changing the pointers in (B).
 That is, the sub-Block of (B) (temporarily) change father Block to a new Block that remains hidden inside the LagrangianDualSolver (this is undone when the LagrangianDualSolver is unregistered from (B)), while (B) still "believes" that they remain its sub-Block.
+For this, consistency is kept: any Modification coming from the sub-Block is forwarded to (B).

 The new Lagrangian Dual Block keeps consistency, in particular by forwarding to (B) any Modification coming from the sub-Block.